'Canterbury at War': the

 memorialisation by showing visitors that the Canterbury memorial,

-like so many others, does not include those soldiers who were born
+like so many others, excludes those soldiers who were born

 in the district but signed up whist living elsewhere.
 Neither do